pypa/packaging.python.org/source/flow.rst

 A pure Python package typically needs only one "generic" wheel.
 A package with compiled binary extensions needs a wheel for each supported combination of Python interprerter, operating system, and CPU architecture that it supports.
-If a suitable wheel file is not available, tools like ``pip`` will fall back to installing the source distribtion.
+If a suitable wheel file is not available, tools like :ref:`pip` will fall back to installing the source distribtion.

-The ``build`` package knows how to invoke your build tool to create one of
+The :ref:`build` package knows how to invoke your build tool to create one of
 these:

 .. code-block:: bash